Situation in Belgium

 OIE official attestation: self-declaration "free status of ASF for domestic and wild pigs kept in captivity"

-Up until the 16th of December 2019, 4418 carcasses of wild boar have been analyzed for ASF, among which 830 have been confirmed positive for African swine fever (ASF).
-All the infected carcasses are located within the zone II except for the last carcass (bones) that was found in zone I, not far from the zone II.
+Up until the 10rd of February 2020, 4748 carcasses of wild boar have been analyzed for ASF, among which 831 have been confirmed positive for African swine fever (ASF).